rhiaro/network-affect/index.md

 The place was dim and cosy.
 Enclosed by thin walls in shades of brown and burnt orange, 'Cake' was in a controversial position against the very edge of the Dome.
 Instead of walling off the sheer transparent plexi like many places on the outer ring, they had embraced their location and foregone artificial light in favour of the mottled natural light that seeped in from _beyond_.
 Gull paused to ask Bird where she would like to sit.
 Bird took it for granted that Gull would be joining her, and pointed to a seat by this window to the outside world.
 The seats were comfortable, sinking velvety armchairs.

 The menu appeared on her forearm with a chirrup.
 She ignored it, and leaned forward to stare at the eddies of dark sand that swirled _beyond_.
-For the past ten years, the Commercial District had found itself peeking out above a storm of whirling debris, just loose enough to allow threads of pure sunlight through the sides.
+For the past ten years, the Replenishment District had found itself peeking out above a storm of whirling debris, just loose enough to allow threads of pure sunlight through the sides.
 Today the light was tinted to darker shades by the raging sand and dust, and cast ever moving patterns across the walls in 'Cake'.
 Someone smart had designed the decor to complement this.
 She pressed her fingers on the plexi.
 It all seemed so close, the chaos.
 Inches away from her face.
 But there were metres and metres of material between Bird and _beyond_.

 _How did we live out there?_ She wondered.